 Step Two: Sort Infested Items

-Sort items by washable, dry clean only, and those that can be neither washed nor dry-cleaned.
+Sort items by washable, dry clean only, and those that can be neither washed or dry cleaned.

 Step Three: Cleaning Lice Exposed Laundry and Fabrics

 For washable items like bed linens and towels, use the hottest water temperature setting on your washer and launder as usual.
 Tumble in the dryer on a high temperature for at least 20 minutes to ensure the insects are dead.
-For really delicate items that can't withstand hot water or high dryer temperatures, allow them to soak in warm water with plenty of laundry detergent for several hours to kill the lice and then wash as usual to remove the lice.
+For really delicate items that can't withstand hot water or high dryer temperatures, allow them to soak in warm water with plenty of laundry detergent for several hours to kill the lice and then wash as usual.

-Items that are dry clean only should be sealed in a plastic garbage bag until they can be taken to a professional cleaner.
-Be sure to tell the cleaner of the infestation.
+Items that are dry clean only should be sealed in a heavy, plastic garbage bag until they can be taken to a professional cleaner.
+Be sure to tell the cleaner about the infestation.
 The cleaner will know how to properly clean the items and kill the lice.

 For items that cannot be washed or those that you do not want to take to a professional cleaner, there are two ways you can take care of the problem lice at home.

-If the item can't be under quarantine for a week-perhaps a favorite sleeping toy-use freezer time.
-Adult lice can not live if subjected to extremely cold temperatures.
+- If the item can't be under quarantine for a week, perhaps a favorite sleeping toy, use freezer time.
+Adult lice cannot live if subjected to extremely cold temperatures.
 Infested items can be bagged and frozen for four hours to kill the lice.
 After the freezer time, vacuum each item to remove the dead lice.
-Always dispose of the vacuum bag immediately or empty the vacuum cup into sealable plastic bag and place in outside garbage bin.
+Always dispose of the vacuum bag immediately or empty the vacuum cup into a sealable plastic bag and place it in an outside garbage bin.

 Whatever method you use, be diligent.
 Head lice can be stubborn and you may need to take precautions for several weeks to be sure that you have gotten rid of every single one.